kkauf355/notes/topics/cSharp.md

 }
 ```

+## Static
+member defined on the class level, not the object level.
+Sometehing that is shared for all objects and should not change.

 # Visual Studio Shortcuts
 Ctrl + K -> Ctrl + C    add comment
 Ctrl + K -> Ctrl + U    remove comment